diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

 5. After you setup cross-region replication, the destination bucket `does not automatically` have all replicated objects stored inside. `It only replicates new or changed objects from the original/source bucket going forward.`
 6. You can use `lifecycle management in conjunction with versioning`, and it can be applied to `current and/or previous versions` of objects.
 7. For scenario based questions - `lifecycle management is primarily used to reduce S3 storage costs.`
+8. You can create a `static website` (no dynamic content) and host the files on S3.
+The `bucket objects need to be public for this to work`.
+There is a toggle on the S3 bucket options to enable static websites, where you provide the `index and error document`, and any `redirection rules for requests`.
+    S3 bucket website endpoint: `http://bucket-name.s3-website-us-east-1.amazonaws.zom` AKA `bucket-name.s3-website-region-name.amazonaws.com`
+9. You can use `bucket policies to make entire S3 buckets public`, including downloading files from the website.